How Google Ads Smart Bidding Increased My Conversions By +171%

 2. Target Impression Share

 With Target Impression Share, Google sets your bid with the goal of showing up in your desired position (the absolute top of the page, the top of the page, or on the first page of the search results) as often as possible.
-This is a good bidding strategy to use if your goals are branding-related; or if showing at the top of the page or above competitors is important to you.
-This can cause CPCs to increase, so this may not be a good strategy for budget-restrained accounts or accounts focused on Conversions.
+This is a good bidding strategy if your goals are branding-related; or if appearing at the top of the page or above competitors is important to you.
+It can result in CPCs increases, so this may not be a good strategy for budget-restrained accounts or accounts focused on conversions.

 - Can control the position you show in